meffie/virt-lab/README.md

 ### Setup playbook

-An Ansible playbook to install the KVM hypervisor and the required tools is provided in the setup directory.
+An Ansible playbook to install the KVM hypervisor and the required tools is provided in the playbooks directory.
 This should be run as a regular user on the local machine.
 The required role to run this playbook are listed in the `requirements.yaml` file so you can install the with `ansible-galaxy`.

 The run the playbook:

-    $ cd setup
+    $ cd playbooks
     $ ansible-galaxy install -r requirements.yaml
     $ ansible-playbook virtlab.yaml